Matthew 5: Beatitudes

 After a brief introduction (Matthew 5:1–2), the chapter contains the section known as the Beatitudes, which includes some of Jesus' most famous teachings.
 Robert H. Gundry suggests that the Beatitudes can be divided into two quartets.
 The first group of four beatitudes describes the ideal righteous behaviour of Jesus' disciples.
 The second group of four focuses on the persecution that these disciples will likely encounter because of their righteous behaviour.

 Some scholars feel the ninth Beatitude in Matthew 5:11 is separate from the first eight, as demonstrated by its shift to the second person.
-However, the use of the second person here may simply be a reflection of the four beatitudes found in Luke 6:20-23 that are all in the second person.
+However, the use of the second person here may simply be a reflection of the four beatitudes found in Luke 6:20–23 that are all in the second person.
 In contrast to Matthew's beatitudes with their characteristic spiritual expressions (e.g., "poor in spirit", "hunger and thirst for righteousness", and "persecuted for righteousness sake") and the multiple references to his own term, the "kingdom of heaven", Luke reflects social and economic realities with simple mentions of "you who are poor", "you who are hungry now", and "when people hate you".
-This understanding is clearly evident in Luke's four parallel "woes", which he inserted after the beatitudes in verses 24-26.
+This understanding is clearly evident in Luke's four parallel "woes", which were inserted after the beatitudes in verses 24–26.
 Furthermore, Luke uses the common expression "kingdom of God", the only term for the kingdom used in Mark and Luke.
-All this suggests that the number and versions of the beatitudes found in Luke 6 are closer to the sayings of Jesus than those in Matthew, as well known and beloved as they may be.